-l.
-Voluntary Termination of Participant Direction.
+I. Voluntary Termination of Participant Direction.
 Describe how the state accommodates a participant who voluntarily terminates participant direction in order to receive services through an alternate service delivery method, including how the state assures continuity of services and participant health and welfare during the transition from participant direction:

-Members may receive traditional waiver services, as well as services and supports under an individual budget for self-direction.
-Any waiver member may voluntarily discontinue the self-direction option at any time, regardless of delivery system (FFS members or MCO members).
+Members may receive traditional waiver services, as well as services and supports under an individual budget for selfdirection.
+Any waiver member may voluntarily discontinue the self-direction option at any time, regardless of delivery system (FFS member or MCO members).
 The member will continue to be eligible for services as specified in the service plan, regardless of whether they select the self-direction option.
-When CCO or CDAC is discontinued or the CCO or CDAC services are voluntarily reduced, a new service plan will be developed to authorize needed services that will be provided through an enrolled AIDS/HIV Waiver provider (vs. the CCO or CDAC program).
-The case manager or community-based case manager will work with the member to ensure that a current service plan is authorized and services are in place and service continuity is maintained.
+A new service plan will be developed if the member 's needs change or if they voluntarily discontinue the self-direction option.
+The case manager, health home coordinator, or community-based case manager will work with the member to ensure that services are in place and that service continuity is maintained.